 On Wednesday November 12, only three months after the arrival of the new engine, near tragedy struck the department.
 The new engine was responding to a report of a mobile home fire on Lewis Street off of Rock Springs Road when it collided with a car at the intersection of Welch Road and Rock Springs Road flipping the engine on its side and landing in a deep ditch.
 Lieutenant Jim Page and firefighter David Murphy were both injured in the accident.
 Lt.
 Murphy received a back injury and both were transported to Florida Hospital Apopka and admitted.
 The driver of the car was uninjured.
 The new engine was a total loss and by the time the second fire engine arrived at the mobile home fire, the home was also a complete loss.

-In 1985, EMS Coordinator/Lieutenant Richard Anderson, became the departments newest Fire Chief.
-Chief Anderson began his career as a dispatcher for the department, who then became a full-time firefighter/EMT, and successfully completed the requirements to become one of the first paramedics in Orange County.
-As a strong and progressive leader, Chief Anderson had been responsible for many positive and progressive changes as Apopka's Fire Chief.
-Today, the department is lead by Chief Lee Bronson and has maintained its ISO Class 1 rating.
+In 1985, EMS Coordinator/Lieutenant Richard Anderson, became the department's newest Fire Chief.
+Chief Anderson began his career as a dispatcher for the department, he then became a full-time firefighter/EMT, and successfully completed the requirements to become one of the first paramedics in Orange County.
+Chief Anderson had been responsible for many positive and progressive changes as Apopka's Fire Chief.
+Today, the department is led by Chief Lee Bronson and has maintained its ISO Class 1 rating.
 This puts the Apopka Fire Department in the top .09% of the country.
 Apopka currently boasts 75 full-time firefighters, an administrative staff of 8, 30 volunteers, 4 fire stations, and a host of the latest technological and state-of-the art equipment available to the fire and EMS services.